-As citizens of the twenty-first century, pupils are faced with an uncertain future.
-A future of energy and material shortages, the effects of climate change, an increased reliance on technology, the Internet of Things and a manufacturing revolution are just some of the issues today's society faces.

-Design and Technology aims to equip pupils with the knowledge and skills required to succeed in the technological age; they will develop a wide range of problem solving, mathematical and technical skills that are underpinned by a deep knowledge of materials, components and systems along with how and why products are manufactured in particular ways.
+As citizens of the twenty-first century, pupils face an uncertain future.
+Energy and material shortages, the effects of climate change, increased reliance on technology, the Internet of Things and a manufacturing revolution are just some of the issues today's society faces.
+Design and Technology aims to equip pupils with the knowledge and skills required to succeed in the technological age.
+They will develop a wide range of problem-solving, mathematical and technical skills underpinned by a deep understanding of materials, components and systems, along with how and why products are manufactured in particular ways.
 The work of past and present designers influence pupils as they learn from their successes and failures.
-There is an acute focus on environmental impacts and meeting the needs and wants of a wide variety of consumers, including inclusive design for the less able or for those with different cultures or faiths.
-In addition to the demands of this rigorous curriculum, there is also an emphasis on building resilience in pupils as mistakes are encouraged, as well an emphasis on collaboration and companionship.
+There is an acute focus on environmental impacts and meeting the needs and wants of a wide variety of consumers, including inclusive design for the less able or those with different cultures or faiths.
+In addition to the demands of this rigorous curriculum, there is also emphasis placed on building resilience, collaboration and companionship.

-The aim of the Design and Technology curriculum at Key Stage 3 is to introduce pupils to solving problems through practical skills.
-By developing a foundation knowledge of materials, components, systems and processes, pupils are then able to create functioning prototypes to solve a range of problems.
+The Design and Technology curriculum at Key Stage 3 aims to introduce pupils to solving problems through practical skills.
+By developing a foundation knowledge of materials, components, systems and processes, pupils can create functioning prototypes to solve problems in various situations.
 As pupils progress through Key Stage 3, the problems they solve become more complex and demand an increased knowledge of materials, components, systems, processes and their impacts on the environment.

-Year 7 pupils produce a USB-powered dark-activated lamp that involves the development of numerous practical skills.
-As well as developing practical skills, they also begin to learn about materials and why they are used for different applications.
-This project allows pupils to work with compliant and resistant materials.
-As an electrical item, pupils learn about how electricity is generated and how this puts their energy use into perspective.
+Year 7s produce a USB-powered adjustable lamp that involves the development of numerous practical skills.
+They also learn about materials and why they are used for different applications.
+This unit allows pupils to work with resistant materials, including timbers and polymers.
+As an electrical item, pupils learn about how electricity is generated and how this puts their energy use into perspective before soldering the circuit together.
+They go on to make a note holder focusing on mechanical principles in its manufacture, as well as working in a team to produce a model bridge whilst investigating structures.
+In Year 7 Cooking and Nutrition, pupils will learn where food comes from, how to cook a range of dishes safely and hygienically and apply their knowledge of healthy eating.